DataAstrologer/DataScience/Machine Learning/Unsupervised Learning/Clustering/README.md

 ## Algorithms

 The **K-Means** and the **Hierarchical Clustering** algorithms use the concepts covered above.
 Visit the folders to read more about the algorithms in detail.

+Note: Some algorithms provide **convex clusters**.
+In a convex cluster, the line segment between any two points is completely contained in the set.
+However, the shape of the points may not be convex.
+The set of the clusters is convex.
+Also, in order to cluster, algorithms usually need to go through an exhaustive search (cover all the data objects in a dataset).